Skip to main content

 Support for Ukrainian school children

-In the energy sector, Ukraine’s electricity grid was synchronised to the EU.
-The EU will continue to support Ukraine in the energy sector, by ensuring the reverse flows of gas to the country.
-Ukraine will also be able to benefit from EU common purchase of gas, liquefied natural gas (LNG) and hydrogen.
+In March 2022, Ukraine’s electricity grid was synchronised to the EU.
+The EU will continue to support Ukraine in the energy sector by ensuring the reverse flows of gas to the country.
+Ukraine will also be able to benefit from EU common purchase of gas, liquefied natural gas (LNG), and hydrogen.

-• The Commission called upon the European telecom operators to prolong their agreement to suspend or significantly reduce any roaming charges for Ukrainians in the EU.
+In July 2022, the Commission called upon European telecom operators to prolong their agreement to suspend or significantly reduce roaming charges for Ukrainians in the EU

-• In June 2023, the EU and Ukraine signed an agreement associating Ukraine to the Connecting Europe Facility programme.
-This will enable Ukrainian project promoters to apply for EU funding in transport, energy and digital realms, further improving Ukraine's connectivity with its EU neighbours.
+In June 2023, the EU and Ukraine signed an agreement associating Ukraine with the Connecting Europe Facility programme.
+This will allow Ukrainian project promoters to apply for EU funding in the transport, energy, and digital sectors, further improving Ukraine's connectivity with its EU neighbours.

 Support for future reconstruction